markus7017/myfiles/shelly/README.md

 If you have multiple devices protected by the same credentials it's recommended to set the default user id and password in the binding configuration BEFORE running the discovery.
 In this case the binding could directly access the device to retrieve the required information using those credentials.
-Otherwise a thing of type shellyprotected is created in the Inbox and you could set the credentials while adding the thing.
-In this case the credentials are persisted as part of the thing configuration.
+Otherwise a Thing of type shellyprotected is created in the Inbox and you could set the credentials while adding the Thing.
+In this case the credentials are persisted as part of the Thing configuration.

 ### Dynamic creation of channels

 The Shelly series of devices has many combinations of relays, meters (different versions), sensors etc.
 For this the binding creates various channels dynamically based on the status information provided by the device at initialization time.
-If a channel is missing make sure the thing was discovered correctly and is ONLINE.
+If a channel is missing make sure the Thing was discovered correctly and is ONLINE.
-If a channel is missing delete the thing and re-discover it.
+If a channel is missing delete the Thing and re-discover it.
 Creation of those channels takes about 5-10sec, maybe you need to reload the page to update the browser status.

 ### Important for battery powered devices

 Make sure to wake up battery powered devices, so that they show up on the network.
+The Shelly Button 1 needs to be connected to USB, other devices like Flood have a push button inside.
-The device has a push button inside.
-Open the case, press that button and the LED starts flashing.
+For those open the case, press that button and the LED starts flashing.
 Wait a moment and then start the discovery.
 The device should show up in the Inbox and can be added.
 Sometimes you need to run the discovery multiple times.